urmilshroff/dashboard_reborn/README.md

 -   Connect your devices/emulators and run the app using `flutter run --release` in the root of the project directory.

 **Note:** you can also run it faster in debug mode using 'flutter run', but the animations will be choppy and performance won't be as expected.

-## Usage💻

-Feel free to use this project as a template or starting point in your own Flutter app - it's completely free (as in beer and speech!).
-However, if you did like this project and found it helpful, kindly fork/star this repo to show your support.
-It really helps!😁

 ## Contributing💭